Skip to main content

 2. The data subject lacks capacity to consent but has a legally authorised representative who has consented; or

-3. The data subject lacks capacity to consent, does not have a legally authorised representative but it is the view of the Local Authority that sharing the information would be in their best interests (e.g. to support an assessment by another professional); or
+3. The data subject lacks capacity to consent, does not have a legally authorised representative but it is the view of the Local Authority that sharing the information would be in their best interests (e.g. to support an assessment by another professional); and

 The person making the request can still make a formal request for the information if an informal request is denied.